In Flames: Musical style and lyrical themes

 In Flames, along with Dark Tranquillity and At the Gates, pioneered what is now known as melodic death metal.
-In addition, In Flames has also been described as the pioneer of metalcore.
+In addition, In Flames has also been described as a precursor of the 2000s metalcore sound, which was, in turn, influenced by melodic death metal.
+In 2006, In Flames made their own metalcore album Come Clarity.
 The founding members of all three bands all lived in Gothenburg, Sweden and they were all friends who shared the same musical interests.
 Eventually, the group of friends branched off into three bands with the same musical direction: In Flames, Dark Tranquillity, and At the Gates.

 Jesper Strömblad formed In Flames to write music that combined the melodic guitar style of Iron Maiden with the brutality of death metal, something which he stated he had never heard any band do.
 In writing songs, Strömblad also decided to make use of keyboards, something which was (at the time) uncommon in death metal.
 Ever since In Flames' debut studio album, Lunar Strain, the band has made use of keyboards.
 However, despite their sometimes heavy use of keyboards in their music, they still refuse to recruit a full-time keyboardist.

 In Flames' musical style is characterized by the constant use of harmonized lead guitar melodies and screaming-style singing along with death growl.
 In early albums such as The Jester Race, In Flames would often employ two harmonized lead guitars playing over a rhythm guitar.
 However, since the band only has two guitar players, they found it hard to reproduce those songs during live performances and ever since Reroute to Remain they have focused on writing songs with the intention of playing them live.
 On the album Soundtrack to Your Escape, the band focused on less guitar melodies, giving place for more synths.
 However, this has not been continued on the later albums.